 A method that enables advertisers to show an ad specifically to visitors that previously were exposed to or interacted with the advertisers’ creative.

-Within the LiveIntent UI, you can choose designated type of a creative, based on location and image or video.
+Within the LiveIntent UI, you can choose designated type of a creative.
 These include:

 “CRM” stands for Customer Relationship Management.